amalto/platform6-custom-workflow-form/README.md

 !["groovy" result](./documentation/groovy.png)

-Screenshot - Getting the resource in the Groovy Script.
-You can also see how the JSON data is injected to the form via the **model** pipeline variable.
+Screenshot - Getting the resource in the Script.
+You can also see how the JSON data is injected into the form via the **model** pipeline variable.